I love making my own homemade creams and this beeswax body moisturizer lotion recipe is one of the latest additions to my arsenal.

 I like it because it leaves the skin really moisturized and with a natural glow.

 But, what I like most, is that it leaves the skin silky smooth, like baby skin.

 Few Notes Before the Recipe

-#The texture is similar to a body lotion but when left in the fridge for a few hours the texture can thicken.
+#The texture is similar to a body lotion, but when left in the fridge for a few hours the texture thickens.